 An Unusual Series of Coincidences

 The mysterious death of Harry Fallows, the series of articles by Etaples Mutineer and former Communist James Cullen, the launch of a new anti-Soviet campaign by Home Secretary Joynson-Hicks, the re-appointment of de Courcy Parry and the sudden death of Superintendent James Lock Cox all took place with weeks of each other.
 That Castleton and the High Peaks were also facing a stiff election challenge from J.T Walton Newbold — the go-to man for boisterous agit-prop ramblers, the Young Communist League prior to William Rust — can only have cloaked the valleys and peaks of The Hope in a thicker red mist than usual that year.

-The couple’s disappearance on New Years Eve coincided with two major fires in Manchester.
-The first was on Peter Street, the site of the legendary Peterloo Massacre where the 15th King’s Hussars tore into a crowd of over 60,000 would-be revolutionaries some 100 years before.
+The couple’s disappearance on New Years Eve 1926 coincided with two major fires in Manchester.
+The first was on Peter Street, the site of the legendary Peterloo Massacre where the 15th King’s Hussars had torn into a crowd of over 60,000 would-be revolutionaries some 100 years before.
 Over 2,000 party revellers were forced to flee the Free Trade Hall as the fire ripped through an adjacent building, bringing to an abrupt end the New Year festivities.
 The second fire broke out in the Sharples Building on the corner of Cannon Street and New Cannon Street.
 The building was at one time the home of Jeremiah Garnett’s Manchester Guardian, launched specifically for the task of championing the causes of the Peterloo protesters.